paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-082-great-ape-conservation.md

   (A) not later than 30 days after receiving a project proposal, provide a copy of the proposal to other appropriate Federal officials; and

-  (B) review each project proposal in a timely manner to determine if the proposal meets the criteria specified in subsection (d) of this section.
+  (B) review each project proposal in a timely manner to determine if the proposal meets the criteria specified in subsection (d).

 (2) **Consultation; approval or disapproval** — Not later than 180 days after receiving a project proposal, and subject to the availability of funds, the Secretary, after consulting with other appropriate Federal officials, shall—